isse-augsburg/flashix/README.md

 - The support for symbolic links is flaky and relies on the Linux VFS/FUSE to resolve these.
 They're implemented in the glue layer (unverified) simply as files with a special attribute.
-- Some glue code will move to the models, in particular, chaining recovery (the meta-theory says it's fine the way it is implemented), and the decision when to invoke on flash garbage collection.
+- Some glue code will move to the models, in particular, the decision when to invoke on flash garbage collection.

 ## Test Runs with SibylFS